RAW CHEF LEVEL ONE

 - A guide to sprouting

-- Supper to go: Creating noodles and cream sauces: Spaghetti carbonara
+- Creating noodles and cream sauces: Spaghetti carbonara

-On day two you start by learning the art of making a delicious smoothie (OK, so it is actually about balancing flavours and it’s a bit harder than chucking it in a blender), ferment coconut yoghurt from Thai coconuts, make coconut kefir and learn the art of plating a salad and making a fabulous dressing, learn to make cookies and also practice your knife skills.
+On day two you start by learning the art of making a delicious smoothie (OK, so it is actually about balancing flavours and it’s a bit harder than chucking it in a blender).
+You will ferment different types of coconut yoghurt from Thai coconuts to achieve different consistencies.
+You will make coconut champagne and learn the art of plating a salad and making a fabulous dressing, learn to make cookies and crisp crackers and also practice your knife skills.
 Did we mention ice cream?

 - Green juice